odanylevskyi/currency-fair-task/README.md

 ],
 ```
 #####Tokens
 Edit the file `config/params.php` with your own tokens.
-You can use current tokens:
+You can use current tokens for testing:
 ```php
 'tokens' => [
    '5yKU4UIv9DQmO30LPW8ShMPkUXPAewrl',